Multi-discipline training day for the 49th Civil Engineer Squadron

 |0

-This work, Multi-discipline training day for the 49th Civil Engineer Squadron [Image 7 of 7], by A1C Elijah Strickland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Multi-discipline training day for the 49th Civil Engineer Squadron, by A1C Elijah Strickland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.